- img 3 loading...

 - Lock Breaching - Horizon has it's own system of breaking into locks and terminals, aside from the standard methods.

-- Ammo - Ammo is more difficulty acquire, but can also be crafted using an ammo crafting system.
+- Ammo - Ammo is much more difficult to acquire, but can also be crafted at the Weapons Lab.

 - Perks - Many perks have been completely redesigned to provide new bonuses and have new purposes.